MaxOhn/rosu-pp/README.md

 // The different modes make things annoying because their
 // pp calculations require different parameters.
-// For now, you will have to match on the mode yourself
+// You will have to match on the mode yourself
 // to be able to set all options for pp calculation. match map.mode {
     GameMode::STD => {